Updating an existing short URL's slug

 Update original URL, title or path for an existing short link by id

-The instructions below demonstrate how to edit a slug (or the end part of a URL after the backslash “/” that identifies specific page or post) of an existing short URL.
-This user guide can be utilized to modify additional parameters (see Body params).
+The instructions below demonstrate how to edit a slug (the "path" or the end part of a URL after the backslash “/” that identifies specific page or post) of an existing short URL.
+This user guide can be used to modify additional parameters (for more information please visit the following page: https://developers.short.io/reference/post_links-linkid).

 To update an existing short link